-The wavelengths are virtually the same, except for LightpathLED’s 930 nm outlier.
+The wavelengths are virtually identical except for LightpathLED’s 930 nm outlier.

-There is evidence that the 930 nm wavelength has a different subset of healthy effects, although the overlap with the 808-870 nm wavelengths probably pretty large.
+There is evidence that the 930 nm wavelength has a different subset of healthy effects, although the overlap with the 808-870 nm wavelengths is probably pretty significant.

 The bottom line is that the 930 nm probably adds extra therapeutic effects to the LightpathLED that the MitoPRO 1500 does not have.